AntondeGroot/Flashbook/README.md

 ### TODO
 #### To add:
 - Clean up code: make it PEP-8 compliant, add clear docstrings to the functions, perhaps move more code from modules to functions in order to make the modules clearer and shorter.
+Perhaps use more Classes and methods.
 - Customizable colors for Flashbook: the user should be able to choose the color of the temporary and permanent borders.